 “How old were you?”

-“A black belt at seventeen.
+“So, a black belt at seventeen.
 Pretty impressive.
+That must help.
 How did you get involved in martial arts?”

 “You wanted to be able to really kick ass.”